scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - *Parent-child* links create a hierarchy between the parent and the child AS within the same ISD.
 ASes with a parent-child link typically have a provider-customer relationship.
 - *Peering* links exist between ASes with a (settlement-free or paid) peering relationship.
 They can be established between any two ASes (core or non-core) and can cross ISD boundaries.

 These link types form the basis of the notion of "valley free" paths.
-Valley free paths means that a child AS does not carry transit traffic from a parent AS.
+Valley free paths means that a child AS does not carry transit traffic from a parent AS to another parent AS.

 The SCION paths are always valley free, and consist of at most three segments: an up segment, traversing links from child to parent, then a core segment consisting of core links, followed by a down segment traversing links from parent to child.
 Peering links can be used as "shortcuts" in an up-core-down path.